 B.A.
 (Oberlin College), Ph.D.
 (Chicago.)

-Sarah Miller-Davenport joined the department in 2014.
-She studied history at Oberlin College, worked at an international foundation in New York City for a few years, and then went on to receive her Ph.D. from the University of Chicago in 2014.
+I joined the department in 2014.
+I studied history at Oberlin College, worked at an international foundation in New York City for a few years, and then went on to receive my Ph.D. from the University of Chicago in 2014.

-Sarah's approach to research and teaching seeks to broaden the study of U.S. history by exploring the intersections of global developments and domestic political, social, and cultural change.
-Her dissertation examined the ways in which Hawai‘i statehood in 1959 represented a transformational moment in how Americans defined their nation’s role in the world, and how they negotiated the problem of social difference at home—a shift that heralded the emergence of multiculturalism after the end of civil rights reform.
-Her teaching interests reflect a broader commitment to expanding the geographical and conceptual scope of U.S. history.
-She aims to help students to see the U.S. as one nation within a larger interdependent world system that at once defies the category of the nation-state and is defined by it.
+My first book explores the ways in which Hawai’i statehood in 1959 represented a transformational moment in how Americans defined their nation’s role in the world, and how they negotiated the problem of social difference at home—a shift that heralded the emergence of multiculturalism after the end of civil rights reform.

 Other research has examined the role of American missionaries in Asia in the post-WWII revival of evangelicalism at home and the impact of the Peace Corps on multicultural education in the United States.

 I am involved in a number of research collaborations.
 As co-coordinator of the Cold War Cultures Network, I help to engage both students and academic staff from around the world in forging new approaches to the study of the Cold War.

 I am also co-principal investigator of ‘Imperial Afterlives: The Crisis of Nation and Citizen in Historical Perspective’.